-Through lecture, video of direct practice, exercise and discussion, workshop participants will be able to:
+Through lecture, video of direct practice, exercise and discussion.

 David Marsten became intrigued with Narrative Therapy in 1991 while training at MRI in Palo Alto, CA. He developed one of the first Narrative training programs in Los Angeles at Jewish Family Service in 1992 and went on, in 1999, to establish a Narrative training and counseling center, Miracle Mile Community Practice, www.mmcpla.org.
 He has taught at the graduate level for many years, the last 14 of which in Pepperdine University’s Narrative Training Clinic.
 He is a faculty member of the Vancouver School for Narrative Therapy and teaches internationally for Dulwich Centre.
 He has co-authored several articles, 3 chapters in edited collections, and the book: Narrative Therapy in Wonderland: Connecting with Children’s Imaginative Know-how.

 Læs mere her – og særligt 1. kap. fra bogen “Narrative Therapy in wonderland – oversat af John Gurnæs fra Multiversitetet.